 Wintermark variations on the same tunic- utility and high status

 Here the under-tunics have a short standing collar at the neck line, very similar to early medieval shirts.
 Sleeves can be attached separately.
-This is particularly useful if you make a tunic layer out of leather as it avoids bulky seams.
-Thick fabrics/leather can have added metal studs or rings and be worn as armour.
 For a higher status male character make tunics longer and more ornate.

 If you are feeling confident you can also add detail and individuality by playing with hemlines. this simple pattern creates pleats at the side and shows how to change the basic hem shape.
 Of course sleeve length can be varied and neck fastenings changed too.